 What’s the weight of a frameset?

 No, the Phantom is way better.
-We had a lot of debate about it at Jaegher.
-We could have made it exactly like it was made here in the workshop over 40 years ago, but decided to make a better version, with superior lugging, contemporary techniques, stiffer and lighter tubes.
-Jaegher should stand for top race bikes, not nostalgia.
-The engineers at Columbus kept improving their magic.
-The tubes for lugged bikes are slightly thicker (but thinner than the Ascender and Interceptor) and that has an impact on the lugs.
-Also, the head tube we use gives more stability and the bracket is of a higher standard.
-So the lugged Phantom isn’t just lighter, but also stiffer and more stable than his grandfather from the seventies.
-If you really want a vintage bike, we still have some tubesets and lugs from the 70s.
+We had a few arguments about it at Jaegher.
+We could have made it exactly like we made here in the workshop over 40 years ago, but decided to make a better version, with superior lugging, the latest technology, stiffer and lighter tubes.
+Jaegher stands for the best in road bikes, not nostalgia.
+The engineers at Columbus kept doing their magic.
+The tubes for lugged bikes are slightly thicker (but thinner than the Ascender and Interceptor) and that means the lugs are bigger too.
+Also, the head tube we now use improves the bike’s stability and the bracket is better too.
+So the lugged Phantom isn’t just lighter, its stiffer and more stable than his grandfather from the 70s.
+But if you really want a vintage bike, we still have some tubesets and lugs from the 70s.
 And now we’re maybe one of the only companies in the world that can make you a frame from the 70s – made to measure.
 But sorry, it won’t be cheap.

-Do you also make pistiers?
+Do you also make pistiers or track bikes?

 How can I order my Jaegher?